About This Website

 Oregon not-for-profit corporation.
 Comments about this program should be directed to

-This website is built so that people other than myself can correct entries and enter
+This website allows people to correct entries and to enter additional species.

 Many people have taken excellent photographs of wildflowers,